Vascular dementia

 - high levels of alcohol consumption

-Vascular dementia is the second most common type of dementia after Alzheimer’s disease.
 Around 250,000 people develop dementia every year in Germany, with vascular dementia accounting for 15 to 25% of these cases.
-Women are affected slightly more often than men.
+Women are affected by dementia slightly more often than men.

 How does vascular dementia progress?

 Vascular dementia can have various symptoms depending on the causes of the circulatory disorder and the parts of the brain it affects.
-The way in which the dementia progresses can therefore vary widely.
+The way it progresses therefore varies considerably.

 In the case of a reduced blood flow to the small blood vessels in the brain (microangiopathy), the loss of mental performance is progressive.
 If vascular dementia is caused by individual cerebral infarctions, it can sometimes only progress to a certain point and may even improve slightly.
-In the case of repeated strokes, gradual deterioration is also possible.
+If repeated strokes occur, the person’s health condition can gradually deteriorate.

-Due to the related cardiovascular diseases, vascular dementia patients usually die quicker than people with Alzheimer’s disease.
-The average period between diagnosis and death is between three and five years.
+Due to the related cardiovascular diseases, vascular dementia patients usually die sooner than people with Alzheimer’s disease.
+The average period between diagnosis and death is about three to five years.

 How can vascular dementia be prevented?